 A rapidly growing business may want to prepare for the future with a scalable solution such as Base.
 A solopreneur whose business contacts are active on social media will be well-served by Nimble.
 Users at a small business that’s committed to G Suite may be served well by ProsperWorks.
 A small team of salespeople who need an inline view of QuickBooks or Xero quote and sales history will benefit from Insightly’s solution.
 A small business with a heavy commitment to digital marketing may get the most benefit from GreenRope.

 These are the highlights for each product.
-The analysis should go deeper.
+A pre-purchase analysis should go down to a deeper level.